 - Excessive pain and cramps around the pelvis during menstruation.

 - Irregular bowel movements before and during the period.

 - Excessive bloating during the period.

 - Excessive bleeding during and between menstrual periods.

 Endometriosis and Infertility:

-It can be diagnosed by a laparoscopic procedure, wherein a tiny telescope with a light at the end is inserted through the belly button, to check if there is any endometrial tissue growing outside the uterus.
-Since it is a progressive condition, this procedure also helps to determine which of it’s Stage the patient is at and set the appropriate treatment plan.
+Endometriosis can be diagnosed by a laparoscopic procedure, wherein a tiny telescope with a light at the end is inserted through the belly button, to check if there is any endometrial tissue growing outside the uterus.
+Since endometriosis is a progressive condition, this procedure also helps to determine which Endometriosis Stage the patient is at, and set the appropriate treatment plan.

 Laparoscopic Procedures also help treat endometriosis.
+The procedure is used to burn the endometrial tissue and get rid of it.
+This can also help get rid of scar tissue.
 Undergoing this procedure can help boost fertility rates for people with endometriosis.
 This tissue can tend to grow back after some years, due to which women who do not wish to get pregnant opt to remove their uterus, so as to prevent the condition from returning.
-There are also some medications available that help with inflammation and pain faced by women with it.
+There are also some medications available that help with inflammation and pain faced by women with endometriosis.
 Women who want to have children can undergo IVF treatments to get pregnant.